 Since I converted my RAV4 into a mini camper, I enjoy travelling alone much better and feel safer.

-If you are not an experienced solo wilderness camper yet, you might want to stay in official campsites..
+If you are not an experienced solo wilderness camper yet, you might want to stay at official campsites.

-My top tips for sleeping in a vehicle:
+My top tips for sleeping in a vehicle on solo road trips: